 Manson is often compared to Cooper but listening to this album I think that’s not particularly fair.
-Manson is significantly scarier than Cooper (even if he isn’t scary) but more importantly the band is more musically interesting than Cooper’s.
+Manson is significantly scarier than Cooper (even if he isn’t scary) but, more importantly, the band is more musically interesting than Cooper’s.
 Cooper was just doing arena rock with a spooky stage show.
-Here at least the music (and the vocals) sound vaguely spooky too.
+Here, at least, the music (and the vocals) sound vaguely spooky too.
 In fact, at some points the guitarist sounds like he’s channeling a poor man’s Adrian Belew, which is at least interesting, if nothing else.
-So yeah I was pleasantly suprised by the overall musicality of this and the Read More
+So yeah I was pleasantly surprised by the overall musicality of this and the Read More

 Though I absolutely appreciate the production for this album, I must say that I find his song selection got better as the series went on (even though they moved away from the concept of Cash by himself).
 At the time I guess this seemed novel, but now that we have six of these albums I think this one sort of pales in comparison.
 7/10 Read More

 As Creed are the post-grunge band that will berate you with Christianity, Live is the post-grunge band that will berate you with Buddhism (or a early-20s white male concept thereof).
 Read More

 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, and Movies.
 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 1998, and 1999.